The Garry McDonald Show

 The Garry McDonald Show is a 1977 Australian sketch show for television.
 It was shot in Gore Hill, Sydney for the ABC.
-John Eastway was the producer.
-It consisted of ten episodes.
+Its writers included Morris Gleitzman, Tim Gooding, Johanna Pigott (credited as Johanna Piggott), Angela Webber, Paul Leadon, David Poltorak, John Sweetensen, Peter Thorburn, Rob George and Steve J. Spears (credited as Steve Spears).
+John Eastway was the producer and director.
+Although publicity for the show initially promised it would run for ten episodes, only eight were screened.